piffpaffpuff/woocommerce-delivery-notes/readme.txt

 == Changelog ==

+= 3.1.1 =

+* Fix the hidden loading indicator on order edit screen
+* Other small visual optimizations
+* Later plugin load hook for better compatibility

 = 3.1 =

 **Note: Template changes had to be made.
 Please control your template after the update in case you applied some custom styling.**